Begonia maculata care goes by the botanical name Begonia maculata var. wightii. It is a fibrous-rooted upright Angel-Winged cane Begonia.

 Humidity Needs

-It requires high levels of humidity above 50%.
+It requires high humidity levels above 50%.
 Bathrooms, given the right level of light, are a great choice, as well as a terrarium.
 Alternatively, use a humidifier.
+These are rainforest plants.

 Alternatively, you can set it in your favorite room, but place a saucer of water near it to ensure it creates the required humidity as the water evaporates.